rickyricky74/simple-smart-contract/README.md

 * Select a test account.

-* Click the "connect" when prompted in Metamask after selecting the account.
+* Click "connect" when prompted in Metamask after selecting the account.

 * If you don't have any Tesnet ETH in the account then get some using the faucet at the link below.

   https://faucet.goerli.linea.build/

-* Add the test account provided above if you want to test the transfer of ```SMTKN``` tokens
+* Add the test account provided above if you want to test the transfer of `SMTKN` tokens

   **Note:** When switching accounts in Metamask, the dapp will automatically update about every 20 seconds.
 However, there is a limit to the polling so it will not update automatically if it's reached its polling limit.
 It is recommended to refresh the page to update the currently selected Metamask account in the Dapp.
 It will save you some time anyway.

 * Ensure the source account is displayed in the purple header at the top

-* Select the token you want to transfer (ETH or SMTKN)
+* Select the token you want to transfer (ETH or SMTKN) from the drop-down

 * Enter the amount to send

 * Select a recipient address from the list or enter one manually

   * The list will contain any Metamask accounts that you've connected to the dapp.
 If you haven't connected the recipient account using Metamask, then switch to that account temporarily and connect it to get it to show up in the list.
-Otherwise, you will have to enter that account's public send address manually.
+Otherwise, you will have to enter that account's public receive address manually.

 * Click the "Send" button to execute the transfer